 Logo Modernism focuses on the period 1940–1980 with examples ranging from media outfits to retail giants, airlines and art galleries.
 The sweeping survey is organised into three chapters: geometric, effect, and typographic with a further 20 style categories including dots, 3D, grid, and squares.

-Müller feel that these logos are largely connected through their ‘attitude’ – an attitude, he says, towards simplicity and something that can be immediately recognised without a linguistic or cultural context.
+Müller feels that these logos are largely connected through their ‘attitude’ – an attitude, he says, towards simplicity and something that can be immediately recognised without a linguistic or cultural context.
 This is something that the designers at Spinach really identify with when working with new clients.
-For us it is crucial that the logo is easily understood, relevant to the marque, and memorable.
+For us, it is crucial that the logo is easily understood, relevant to the marque, and memorable.

 Logo Modernism also features interesting designer profiles and instructive case studies, with a detailed look at the life and work of such luminaries as Paul Rand, Yusaku Kamekura, and Anton Stankowski, as well as projects such as Fiat, The Daiei, and the Mexico Olympic Games of 1968.

 This is a wonderful resource for graphic designers, advertisers, and branding specialists, and is equally fascinating to anyone interested in social, cultural, and corporate history, and in the sheer persuasive power of image and form.

 Logo Modernism, an unprecedented catalogue of modern trademarks is written by Jens Müller and R. Roger Remington and published by Taschen.
 Images are © Taschen

 Spinach Branding is a specialist branding agency based in London.
 We work with established businesses and start-ups around the world to build and refine their brands.
 See how we work and get in touch to discuss your brand.